-What is a Rate Lock?
+What is a "rate lock period"?

-Real Property Finance can answer questions about rate lock periods and many others.
-Give us a call at 310-379-5997.
+At Real Property Finance, we answer questions about this process every day.
+Give us a call: 310-379-5997.

 Do you have a question regarding a mortgage program?